mobbr/mobbr-api-v1/README.md

 - find the best tasks for users

 The API accepts the following payment destinations:
-- usernames, email addresses, twitternames, bitcoin addresses and supported OAUTH user profiles (such as Github, Stackoverflow)
+- usernames, email addresses, twitter users, bitcoin addresses, telephone numbers and supported OAUTH user profiles (such as Github, Stackoverflow)
 - JSON payment scripts that lists the payment properties and all recipients and their shares
 - URL's, in which case the API does a callback to retrieve a JSON payment script from the `<metadata name="participation" content="..." />` HTML tag